 If you’re looking for a portable microscope to take along on nature hikes and explore things that you find more closely, try a pocket microscope.

-If you need a microscope where your child can look at specimens, and samples, and other items at high magnification, you’ll want to check into compound microscopes (these are the ones that you might’ve used in high school science).
+If you need a microscope where your child can look at specimens, and samples, and other items at high magnification, you’ll want to check into compound microscopes (these are the ones that you might’ve used in middle school / high school science).

 Click here to see current deals on microscopes